-- Yes.
-Face coverings must be worn by all students, faculty, staff and visitors in shared spaces inside College facilities, including classrooms and communal spaces, and outdoors in areas where social distancing cannot be observed.
+Yes.
+Face coverings must be worn by all students, faculty, staff and visitors in shared spaces inside College facilities, including classrooms and communal spaces, and outdoors in areas where physical distancing cannot be observed.
 Face coverings must cover both the nose and mouth.

 Face masks are preferred, but face shields are acceptable.

 Those without a face covering should refer to signs at building entry points that indicate where a face covering can be obtained.